felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 This project provides a hands-on tutorial to develop Custom Extensions for Catalog Explorer.

 ## Scope
-These training exercises serve as an introduction to Custom Extensions, a feature of Catalog Explorer.
-With Custom Extensions, users can run personalized JavaScript code in response to events triggered within Catalog Explorer.
-This feature empowers users to expand Catalog Explorer's functionalities, such as integrating with external REST APIs or their own backend systems.
+These training exercises provide an introduction to Custom Extensions, a feature of Catalog Explorer designed to enhance user capabilities.
+With Custom Extensions, users can execute personalized JavaScript code in response to events occurring within Catalog Explorer.
+This powerful feature enables users to extend the functionality of Catalog Explorer, facilitating integration with external REST APIs or proprietary backend systems.

-Throughout this course, you will acquire a comprehensive understanding of leveraging Custom Extensions to enhance the existing array of features within Catalog Explorer.
+Throughout this course, participants will gain a comprehensive understanding of how to effectively leverage Custom Extensions to augment the existing suite of features within Catalog Explorer.

 ### Target audience
-This training is aimed at the following:
+This training program is designed for the following audiences:

-* Developers that desire to add customized features to Catalog Explorer
+* Developers seeking to incorporate customized features into Catalog Explorer.
-* Presales that wish to understand the capabilities provided by Custom Extensions
+* Presales professionals aiming to gain a comprehensive understanding of the capabilities offered by Custom Extensions.

-NOTE: Main folder `sample00` to `sample12` focus on JavaScript development, while samples in `styling` folder focus on CSS styling.
+NOTE: Main folder `sample00` to `sample12` focus on JavaScript development, while samples in the `styling` folder focus on CSS styling and branding.

 ### Objectives
-By the conclusion of this training, you will have the ability to:
+By the end of this training, you will be able to:
 * Create a new custom extension.
 * Add new actions to the navigation bar.
 * Open layers programmatically.
-* Integrate with external APIs
+* Integrate with external APIs.
 * Connect to a custom backend.
 * Add custom forms.
-* Integrate development with Webpack and React
+* Development Custom Extension with Webpack and React.
-* Apply custom styling witg CSS
+* Apply custom styling with CSS.

 ## Installation

 To be able to execute this samples you will require a copy of Catalog Explorer.
 You can get a Docker version of Catalog Explorer or you can deploy it manually.

 ### Docker version
-To run the docker version simply go to the folder containing the `docker-compose.yml` and type:
+To run the docker version, simply go to the folder containing the `docker-compose.yml` and type:

 ```shell
 docker compose up